rahul-chaudhary2/demo/README.md

 # demo
 this is my first repository
 <br>
-i mAKE THIS REPOSITORY TO PRACTICE GITHUB
+i again make this repository